Hamed-Ayodeji/blackpearl-mini-project/README.md

   ![listener](./.img/elb%20listener.png)

+  - Route53 module

-  The elb module creates a route53 hosted zone and a record set for the domain name.
+  The Route53 module creates a hosted zone and a record set for the domain name.

   ![route53](./.img/route53%20hosted%20zone.png)